khaled102/react-native-custom-components/README.md

-# react-native-custom-components
+# React Native Custom Components

-custom and reusable components for react-native
+A collection of custom and reusable components for React Native.

 ## Installation

+To use these custom components in your React Native project, simply install the package using npm:

 ```sh
 npm install khaled-salem-custom-components